 How to exercise your rights

-If your request or concern is not satisfactorily resolved by us, you may approach your local data protection authority, (see http://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.html ).
-The Information Commissioner is the supervisory authority in the UK and can provide further information about your rights and our obligations in relation to your personal data, as well as deal with any complaints that you have about our processing of your personal data.
+The Information Commissioner (the ICO) is the supervisory authority in the UK and can provide further information about your rights and our obligations in relation to your personal data, as well as deal with complaints.

 Purpose and lawful basis for processing of personal data